 Do you want vegan clothing?
 Then go for brands that are ethical towards animals.
 Your focus is on the treatment of workers.
 Then fair trade is for you.

 Let’s see some examples.
 Like the case of faux fur:

-- But many times it’s made of synthetic materials, which isn’t all that eco-friendly unless they are recycled plastic.
-And even if so, they aren’t the most eco-friendly option.
+- But sometimes faux fur is made of synthetic materials.
+This isn’t that eco-friendly unless the materials are something like recycled PET plastic.
+And even then, they aren’t the most eco-friendly option because they release microplastics.

-Let’s say that there’s a brand that pays their workers great wages, they give them all the conditions they ask for, and all that,…but it uses animal leather and throws toxic waste into rivers.
+Let’s say that there’s a brand that pays their workers great wages, they give them all the conditions they ask for, and all that,…but it uses animal leather and the production requires toxic materials and substances that end up being thrown as toxic waste in rivers.

 Hmmm…ok.
-Then it’s ethical in the sense that their people are treated right.
+Then this company is ethical in the sense that their people are treated right.
 But they use animal products.
 And they have zero eco-consciousness.

 So tell me.
 What does ethical mean for you?

 What is your priority when you buy ethical clothing?